Octavius-Dante/Arthelais/ex_25/Readme.md

     var sId = oEvent.getSource().getId();

     // F4 help object

-    if(sId.indexOf("city") !== -1)
+    // finding the pattern 'city' in id value not equal to -1 if(sId.indexOf("city") !== -1)
     {
         // 1.
 Read the value which was selected in the popup